SamarthGupta93/customer_churn_prediction/README.md

 # customer_churn_prediction

-Predicts how likely is a person to leave the bank
+Given a bank customers' dataset, the model predicts how likely is a person to leave the bank